benedictbelz/CareerFoundry-Bugflix-Angular/README.md

 ## Description

-This project was generated with Angular CLI
+This project was generated with Angular CLI.

 ## Requirements